DSCI-310-2023/dsci-310-group-11-pkg/README.md

 ctb = correlation_table(df) # this generate the correlation table for dataframe df
 ```
-Other functions and more detailed usage can be found in doc/example
+Other functions and more detailed usage can be found in docs/example or in the [website documentation of group 11 package](https://dsci-310-group11-pkg.readthedocs.io/en/latest/example.html)

 ## Contributing